serene-meadow/colorful_display/README.md

 This project uses a [`Makefile`](https://www.gnu.org/software/make/manual/make.html) to build.

-Since this repository is mainly for a single webpage, I didn't feel the need to add options for building for other platforms besides Linux and [WebAssembly (WASM)](https://webassembly.org/).
+Since this repository is mainly for a single webpage, I don't feel the need to add options for building for other platforms besides Linux and [WebAssembly (WASM)](https://webassembly.org/).

 When building either for the native target or the website target, an `artifact` directory and a `build` directory are created.
 The `build` directory is for object files and dependency files.
 The compiled program is put into the `artifact` directory.